qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 ================

-Since the introduction of Python plugins in QGIS, a number of plugins have appeared - on `Plugin Repositories wiki page <http://www.qgis.org/wiki/Python_Plugin_Repositories>`_ you can find some of them, you can use their source to learn more about programming with PyQGIS or find out whether you are not duplicating development effort.
-The QGIS team also maintains an :ref:`official_pyqgis_repository`.
+Since the introduction of Python plugins in QGIS, a number of plugins have appeared.
+The QGIS team maintains an :ref:`official_pyqgis_repository`.
-Ready to create a plugin but no idea what to do? `Python Plugin Ideas wiki page <http://www.qgis.org/wiki/Python_Plugin_Ideas>`_ lists wishes from the community!
+You can use their source to learn more about programming with PyQGIS or find out whether you are duplicating development effort.

 .. _plugin_files_architecture: